bssw-psip/example-ptc-issues/README.md

-# example-ptc-issues
-Example repository using issues for PTCs.
+# Example repository using issues for PTCs.

 - Each PTC is represented by an issue that is assigned a PTC label.
 - The current state of the PTCs are visible in the main issue list and the PSIP project.